Bible translations into Spanish: Catholic translations

 The complete Catholic Bible was printed in 1785, since the Inquisition had allowed Bible translations a few years earlier.
 A new version appeared in 1793.
 These were the first Spanish Bible translations officially made and approved by the Church in 300 years.
-The Torres Amat Bible appeared in 1825.
+The Torres Amat Bible appeared in 1823.
 Traditionalist Catholics consider this to be the best Spanish translation because it is a direct translation from St. Jerome's Latin Vulgate, like the English language Douay-Rheims Bible.

 Of more recent versions, the first official translation of the complete Catholic Bible was done by Nácar-Colunga (1944), followed by Bover-Cantera (1947) and Straubinger (1944–51).

-The most widely accepted Catholic Bible is the Jerusalem Bible, known as "la Biblia de Jerusalén" in Spanish, translated from Hebrew, Aramaic and Greek with exegetical notes translated from French into Spanish, first published in 1967, and revised in 1973.
+The most widely accepted Catholic Bible is the Jerusalem Bible, known as "la Biblia de Jerusalén" in Spanish, translated from Hebrew, Aramaic and Greek with exegetical notes translated from French into Spanish.
+It was first published in 1967, and revised in 1975, 1998 and 2009.
 It is also available in a modern Latin American version, and comes with full introductory texts and comments.
 This particular Catholic Bible version has the interesting distinction of rendering the divine name based on the Hebrew Tetragrammaton as "Yahvé" as opposed to the most common rendering of "El Señor" throughout the Old Testament text starting at Genesis 2:4.

 Other popular versions include Biblia Latinoamericana (1972), Nueva Biblia Española (1975), Cantera-Iglesia (1975), Sagrada Biblia (1978), Dios Habla Hoy (1979), La Biblia (1992), Biblia del Peregrino (1993), Biblia de América (1994) and La Biblia de Nuestro Pueblo (2006).

 In recent years several ecumenical versions that carry the Deuterocanonical books, for example Dios Habla Hoy from the UBS, have been approved by the Episcopal Conference of Latin America (CELAM) for study purposes.
 Their acceptance, however, is limited and their use in liturgy avoided due to claims of inaccurate translations in key passages for Catholics like Luke 1:26-38, 40–45; John 20:22-23; 21:15-17.

 In 2010 the Spanish Episcopal Conference (CEE) published an official version of the Holy Bible in Spanish for liturgical and catechetical use.

 Many of these Catholic translations are also the Bible Versions authorized to be used in Spanish language services of the Episcopal Church and the Anglican Communion.